IIIF/training/advanced_iiif/modules/omeka/README.md

 # Omeka

 Omeka is a system which allows you to create a website and is primarily focused on Digital Humanities projects and making collections and their interpretation available.
-There are two versions in use today; [Omeka Classic](https://omeka.org/classic/) and [Omeka-s](https://omeka.org/s/).
-IIIF support is available in both but as Omeka-s is the latest version we will be focusing on this version for our tutorial.
-Out of the box Omeka-s supports the linking of IIIF images into a Omeka-s Website.
-There are various plugins available which extend this support and we will discuss a few options in this workshop.
+There are two versions in use today; [Omeka Classic](https://omeka.org/classic/) and [Omeka S](https://omeka.org/s/).
+IIIF support is available in both but as Omeka S is the latest version we will be focusing on this version for our tutorial.
+Out of the box Omeka S supports the linking of IIIF images into a Omeka S Website.
+There are various modules available which extend this support and we will discuss a few options in this workshop.

-To demonstrate the capabilities of Omeka-s we will start with a Use Case from the University of Ghent which was presented at the IIIF 2022 conference in Cambridge by Lise Foket.
-Once we have looked at their implementation we will go through the steps to replicate their project using the demo instance of Omeka-s.
+To demonstrate the capabilities of Omeka S we will start with a Use Case from the University of Ghent which was presented at the IIIF 2022 conference in Cambridge by Lise Foket.
+Once we have looked at their implementation we will go through the steps to replicate this project using the demo instance of Omeka S.

 ## Use case - University of Ghent DH department

-The use case presented at the IIIF conference was a group project looking to increase digital skills for a class of students taking a Masters of Cultural Sciences.
+The use case presented at the IIIF conference was a group project looking to increase digital skills for a class of students taking a Masters of Cultural Sciences course.
 The participants were split into small groups and were asked to create a small website using Omeka on the theme of a Belgium tradition or a Belgium place.
 The project was undertaken in the context of teaching the 15 digital competencies they defined as essential for the 2019-20 academic year.
 These are:

 1. Discover
 2. Source criticism